awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 amplify push --force
 ```

-_To verify if the change have been propagated you can open one of the AWS Lambda within teh AWS console and look at the value of the environment variable `HOSTING_DOMAIN`_
+_To verify if the change have been propagated you can open one of the AWS Lambda within the AWS console and look at the value of the environment variable `HOSTING_DOMAIN`_

 ## Register a client